Beta features can change during the beta period. You may experience bugs or performance issues during this time. Learn more about beta features →

 - Open the file browser on your desktop app.

-- Click on the account menu in the top-right and select Account.
+- Click on the account menu in the top-left and select Settings.

-- In the Closed captions section, click the toggle to turn the setting on and off.
+- From the Account tab, scroll to the Closed captions section and click the toggle to turn the setting on and off.

 Using closed captions